• Skip to primary navigation

 Instructions

-• Chop the green onion using a kid-friendly knife and cutting board.
+• Wash your hands with soap and water.
+Chop the green onion using a kid-friendly knife and cutting board.
 You may find that a demonstration or hands-on assistance is helpful if this is a new skill the child is working on.

 • Again, if this is a new skill for the child, you may want to demonstrate how to cut off the stems and then chop up the cilantro.
 Kids may also want to use their hands to tear the cilantro and that works great too.
 Place the chopped veggies into a prep bowl.